feathersjs-ecosystem/feathers-nedb/README.md

 });
 ```

-You can run this example by using `node examples/app` and going to [localhost:3030/todos](http://localhost:3030/todos).
+You can run this example by using `node examples/app` and going to [localhost:3030/messages](http://localhost:3030/messages).
 You should see an empty array.
-That's because you don't have any Todos yet but you now have full CRUD for your new todos service.
+That's because you don't have any Todos yet but you now have full CRUD for your new messages service.

 ## Changelog